firozshk/CyberSecurityWeek/Challenges/Day 2: Azure Security/HOL_1/README.md

    - Workspace Name - Please follow naming guidelines

-- Task 2: Please follow the below instructions to connect Azure activity via connector
+- Task 2: Please follow the below instructions to connect Azure activity via connector (approx-15-20mins to see the results)
   - Please select the subscription and the respective resource group.
   - Select the log analytics workspace created during Task 1

-- Task 3: As Azure activity connector would be connected in the backend, create a custom analytic rule in the meantime.
+- Task 3: Create a workbook for Azure Activity as the Azure activity connector would be connected in the backend.

+- Task 4: Create a custom analytic rule

 ## Naming Guidelines